surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 >> The biggest difference to know, is that user classes allocate request-bound memory whereas internal classes allocate "permanent" memory

 That means that when PHP finishes to treat the actual web HTTP request, it will deallocate and destroy every user classes it knows, to leave the room blank for the next request.
-This is the share nothing architecture, this is how PHP has been designed since the begining, and there is no plan to change it.
+This is known as *the share nothing architecture*, this is how PHP has been designed since the begining, and there is no plan to change it.

 So everytime you start a request and make PHP parse classes : it allocates memory for your class.
 Then you use your class, and then PHP destroys everything about it.
 So you really should be sure to use every class you declared, if not : you are wasting memory.
 Use an autoloader, because autoloaders delay class parsing/declaration at runtime, when PHP really needs, the class.
 An autoloader will slow down runtime, but will be smart about your process memory usage, as it will not be triggered if the class is not actually really used.

-This is not the case at all for internal classes : their memory is allocated permanently, weither or not they will ever be used, and they will only be destroyed when PHP itself will die : when it has finished treating the number of requests you asked it for (assuming web SAPI).
+This is not the case at all for internal classes : their memory is allocated permanently, weither or not they will ever be used, and they will only be destroyed when PHP itself will die : when it has finished treating the number of requests you asked it for (assuming web SAPI, like PHP-FPM f.e), usually, a PHP web worker treats several thousands of requests before dying.
 That's a point why internal classes are more performant than user classes.
 (Only static attributes will be destroyed at the end of every request, nothing more).

 	if (EG(full_tables_cleanup)) {